Barangaroo and the C40

-To facilitate the outcomes identified in the C40 commitment, the Authority has included robust contractual mechanisms in all Project Development Agreements.
-The Authority is working collaboratively with developers to ensure sustainability targets are implemented and achieved, both during construction and throughout operations over all 99-year building leases.
+To facilitate the outcomes identified in the C40 commitment, the robust contractual mechanisms are included in all Project Development Agreements.
+The development team works collaboratively with developers to ensure sustainability targets are implemented and achieved, both during construction and throughout operations over all 99-year building leases.

 Development agreements ensure the entire precinct remains in public ownership, with the buildings and infrastructure on 99-year leaseholds.

 An Estate Levy in every lease and other governance arrangements ensure long-term sustainability, with cascading obligations in place from the NSW Government through to development partners, building owners, tenants and sub-tenants.

 To maximise on-site efficiencies large-scale centralised infrastructure is being delivered.
 The Authority has partnered with developers to establish Sydney Harbour water cooling, embedded electricity networks, recycled water treatment plants and on-site renewable energy generation.